pureexe/Yourls-meta-redirect/README.md

 How to
 ===================
--In /user/plugins, create a new folder named meta-redirect -Drop these files in that directory
++In /user/plugins, create a new folder named meta-redirect +Drop these files in that directory
--Go to the Plugins administration page and activate the plugin -Have fun
++Go to the Plugins administration page and activate the plugin +Have fun

 ========================